pasta777/matfquiztador/README.md

 If both players answer correctly, a new question is asked to the players until one player makes a mistake.
 (SUBJECT TO CHANGE)

-If the capital city is attacked, the defense must succeed three times for the capital city to be captured.
+If the capital city is attacked, the attack must succeed three times for the capital city to be captured.

 If the first attack on the capital city is successful, subsequent attacks happen immediately, and so on until the city is either defended or captured.

 Upon capturing the capital city of a player, that player is eliminated from the game, and all their territories become the possessions of the conqueror of that capital city.

 During their turn, a player can choose to secure/fortify their capital city by correctly answering a question.
 If successful, the city gains +1 life.
 If unsuccessful, the player's turn ends without any change.

 The game ends: